-Helen Pashgian is a pioneer of Southern California’s Light and Space movement of the 1960s and 1970s.
+Helen Pashgian is a pioneer of Southern California’s Light and Space movement of the 1960s and 1970s, which revolved around the sun and its shifting quality of light.
 Her abstract sculptures in cast polyester resin include columns, discs, and spheres in delicate coloration, suspended or encased within coated glass forms.
 Her semi-translucent surfaces contain illumination, which changes as a viewer moves around her forms.

 Pashgian studied art history at Pomona College where she met James Turrell.
 She received her M.A. from Boston University and was headed for a career in academia or museum work.
 While pursuing a Ph.D. at Harvard, Pashgian accidentally transitioned into art making.

-In 2014, Pashgian had her first large scale sculptural installation at a major museum, LACMA’s “Helen Pashgian: Light Invisible.”
+In 2014, Pashgian had her first large scale sculptural installation at a major museum, Los Angeles County Museum of Art’s “Helen Pashgian: Light Invisible.”
 Her work in this exhibition was a notable departure from her previous work of smaller, three-dimensional pieces that incubated starker color and were meant to hang on a wall.
-Here her work consisted of a dozen 8-foot-tall cylindrical semi-translucent acrylic columns – hollow forms, standing in a row – which have illuminated varied shapes inside them.
-A viewer needs to stroll slowly around the perimeter and through the columns, treating all 12 cylindrical sculptures as one.
-Its overall impact is organic, fluid, and endless.
+Here her work consisted of a dozen 8-foot-tall cylindrical semi-translucent acrylic columns – hollow forms, standing in a row – which had illuminated varied shapes inside them.
+A viewer needed to stroll slowly around the perimeter and through the columns, treating all 12 cylindrical sculptures as one.
+Its overall impact was organic, fluid, and endless.

 Pashgian’s work has been exhibited in numerous California colleges, universities, and museums.
-She was part of the group show “Pacific Standard Time: 1950-1970” at the Getty Museum and MOCA.
+She was part of the group show “Pacific Standard Time: 1950-1970” at the Getty Museum and at the Museum of Contemporary Art.
 In 2013, she received the “Distinguished Women in the Arts Award” from MOCA.
-Her work is in the permanent collections of LACMA, MOCA, Palm Springs Art Museum, Santa Barbara Museum of Art, Portland Art Museum, and the Norton Simon Museum.
+Her work is in the permanent collections of Los Angeles County Museum of Art, Los Angeles’s Museum of Contemporary Art, Palm Springs Art Museum, Santa Barbara Museum of Art, Portland Art Museum, and Norton Simon Museum.